16fabre/deep-aion/README.md

 The [models.py](models.py) file contains all the implemented models.
 Here is the list:

+* MLP_AE: A multi layer perceptron autoencoder,
+* CNN_AE: A convolutional 1D autoencoder,
+* LSTM_AE: A long short term memory autoencoder,
-* MLP_AE: A multi layer perceptron autoencoder.
+* MLP_VAE: A multi layer perceptron variational autoencoder.

 ## Data